jruels/cloud-engineering/labs/aws_encryption/index.md

 2. Click **Create bucket**.
 3. Enter a unique name for your bucket, such as `my-encrypted-bucket-[your-initials]`.
 4. In the **Region** dropdown, ensure that **us-west-1 (N. California)** is selected.
-5. Scroll down to the **Bucket settings for Block Public Access** section and leave the default settings to block all public access.
+5. Scroll down to the **Bucket settings for Block Public Access** section and uncheck it to enable public access.
+   * Check the box acknowledging the bucket objects will be public
 6. Scroll to the **Default encryption** section.
 7. Select **Enable** and choose **AWS Key Management Service (SSE-KMS)**.
 8. Under **AWS KMS key**, select **my-data-encryption-key** (the key you created in Step 2).